 Dehydrating to Preserve Cherries

-Dehydrating is something I highly recommend you do with cherries, if you can.
+Dehydrating is something I highly recommend you do with cherries.
 Wow, are dried cherries good in salads and breads or straight out of your hand!

 How to Dehydrate Cherries:

-- With a solar oven – here’s our article on how to dehydrate apple slices but you can apply it to cherries, as well – click here
+- Solar Oven – Here’s our article on how to dehydrate apple slices in a solar oven but you can apply it to cherries.

-Follow these instructions for making fruit leather, replacing apricots for cherries – click here.
+Follow these instructions for making fruit leather, replacing apricots for cherries.